-Ventavis is intended to be inhaled using either of two pulmonary drug delivery devices: the I-neb® AAD® System or the Prodose® AAD® System.
-The first inhaled dose should be 2.5 mcg (as delivered at the mouthpiece).
-If this dose is well tolerated, dosing should be increased to 5.0 mcg and maintained at that dose; otherwise maintain the dose at 2.5 mcg.
+Ventavis is intended to be inhaled using the I-neb® AAD® System.
+The recommended initial inhaled dose is 2.5 mcg (as delivered at the mouthpiece).
+If well tolerated, increase dosing to 5.0 mcg and maintain at that dose; otherwise maintain the dose at 2.5 mcg [see Warnings and Precautions (5.1)].
 Ventavis should be taken 6 to 9 times per day (no more than once every 2 hours) during waking hours, according to individual need and tolerability.
 The maximum daily dose evaluated in clinical studies was 45 mcg (5 mcg 9 times per day).

-Direct mixing of Ventavis with other medications in the I-neb® AAD® System or the Prodose® AAD® System has not been evaluated; do not mix with other medications.
-To avoid potential interruptions in drug delivery due to equipment malfunctions, the patient should have easy access to a back-up I-neb®AAD® System or Prodose® AAD® System.
+Direct mixing of Ventavis with other medications in the I-neb® AAD® System has not been evaluated; do not mix with other medications.
+To avoid potential interruptions in drug delivery due to equipment malfunctions, the patient should have easy access to a back-up I-neb®AAD® System.

 Ventavis is supplied in 1 mL ampules in two concentrations: 10 mcg/mL and 20 mcg/mL.

 |Delivered dose from ampule of :|